dA505819/Aviation-Safety/README.md

 # Aviation Safety

-The project was implemented to know the reasons for the accidents and fatalities in airplanes accidents using dataset.
+The project is designed to know the reasons for the accidents and fatalities in airplanes accidents using dataset.

 # Dataset